skdelphix/maskdocs/docs/Connecting_Data_to_Masking_Service/Managing_Rule_Sets.md

 3. On the left, select **List**.

 4. Edit the text file properties for this list.

     1. Select a **column**.

     2. Enter or browse for a **filename**.

     3. Files that have already been specified appear next to **Existing File**.

 5. To remove an existing list file, click **Delete**.

 6. Click **Save**.

+## Creating a Ruleset For File Formats

+Once you create a ruleset with a file or set of files, you will need to assign those files to their appropriate file format.

+This is accomplished by editing the ruleset.
+Click on the edit button for the file the Edit File window will appear with the file name.
+From the format drop-down select the proper format for the file.

+ - If the file is a Mainframe data sets file with a copybook you will see a checkbox to signify if the file is variable length.
+ - For all other file types, select the end-of-record to let Delphix know whether the file is in windows/dos format (CR+LF) or Linux format (LF).
+ - If the file is a delimited file you will have a space to put in the delimiter.
+ - If there are multiple files in the ruleset you will have to edit each one individually and assign it to the appropriate file format.